AlexLadd/Appdaemon-Spotify-Player/README.md

 * **tracks**: The desired number of tracks to be played, this is not a guarantee (multiple & single take priority)

 ### Examples (for Appdaemon)
-**Note**: These can all be played from Home Assistant by firing an event called 'spotify.play' with the added parameters
+**Note**: These can all be played from Home Assistant by firing the play event with the added parameters

 Play a playlist from a Spotify uri and randomize the starting position
 ```self.fire_event('spotify.play', device='office', playlist='spotify:playlist:37i9dQZF1DWXRqgorJj26U', random_start=True)```